Three Popular Beliefs about God

-A. A short study into the Greek language will eliminate the 'proof' that most theologians use in claiming that the holy spirit is person.
+A. A short study into the Greek language will eliminate the 'proof' that most theologians use in claiming that the holy spirit is a person.
 The Greek language, like many other languages, has gender associated with nouns: an object can be feminine, masculine, or neuter.
 This treatment of a word has nothing to do with whether the object is feminine, masculine, or neuter; it is just a grammatical tool.

 As diligent as the King James translators tried to be, they were influenced by the theology of the day, which stated that God was a trinity.
-Therefore, it is not hard to understand why they would translate any word that referred to the holy spirit into "he".
+Therefore, it is not hard to understand why they would translate any word that referred to the holy spirit into he.
 However, in Romans 8:16 they did translate the gender of the noun correctly:

 "The spirit itself bears witness with our spirit, that we are the children of God."

 Very rarely did the writers of the Old Testament attribute emotion or intellect to the holy spirit and when they did, these expressions are allegorical or mere figures of speech.
-Moreover, there are no references to the holy spirit-being an individual in any of the Old Testament writings.
+Moreover, there are no references to the holy spirit being an individual in any of the Old Testament writings.